wingkwong/react-quiz-component/README.md

 # react-quiz
 :orange_book: React Quiz Component

-react-quiz is a ReactJS component allowing users to attempt a quiz.
+react-quiz-component is a ReactJS component allowing users to attempt a quiz.

 ## Init Your Quiz
 The quiz source is a JSON object.
 You can use [react-quiz-form](https://github.com/wingkwong/react-quiz-form/) to generate it.